MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Item.md

 ### -LiteralPath

-Specifies a path of the items being removed.
-Unlike the **Path** parameter, the value of **LiteralPath** is used exactly as it is typed.
+Specifies a path to one or more locations.
+The value of **LiteralPath** is used exactly as it is typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

+For more information, see [about_Quoting_Rules](../Microsoft.Powershell.Core/About/about_Quoting_Rules.md).

 ```yaml
 Type: String[]